l2mrroberto/usals/README.md

 A C program to usals motor move for digital satellite cards from console.

-    Usals tool for the Linux DVB S2 API
+    Usals motor move tool for the Linux DVB S2 API

     usage: usals
     -a number : adapter number (default 0)